Braid group symmetries of Grassmannian cluster algebras: Webs and the Fomin-Pylyavskyy conjectures

 The process of applying several arborization steps is \emph{confluent} \cite[Theorem 10.5]{tensors}, meaning the resulting tensor diagram $\Arb(T)$ does not depend on the choice of arborization steps that are used.
-Each arborization step does not change the value of the invariant defined by~$T$, and consequently $\Arb(T)$ satisfies~$[\Arb(T)] = [T]$.
-This last statement can be seen by applying the skein relation \eqref{eq:expressproduct} to the crossing in the right hand side of Figure~\ref{fig:arborization} -- one of the two resulting terms vanishes by the degeneracy skein relation.
+Each arborization step does not change the value of the invariant defined by~$T$, and consequently~$[\Arb(T)] = [T]$.
+This follows by applying the crossing removal skein relation to the right hand side of Figure~\ref{fig:arborization} -- one of the two resulting terms vanishes by the degeneracy skein relation.

 \begin{example} For a \emph{planar} tensor diagram, the arborization algorithm can only start if there is a four-cycle based at a boundary vertex.
 Since the web~$W$ in Figure \ref{fig:SCW} has no such 4-cycles, it is equal to its own arborization (the same is true for any Pl\"ucker coordinate).
 This web is indecomposable, but it is \emph{not} arborizable since it has an interior cycle.
 On the other hand, every Pl\"ucker coordinate is an example of an indecomposable arborizable web.